4 cups almond meal (even tastier if unblanched)

 Add melted coconut oil, maple syrup and vanilla essence and mix well until fully combined- if seems a bit dry add a little more coconut oil.

-Add cranberries (or choc chips) until mixed right through.
+Add cranberries, choc chips or both until mixed right through.

 With damp hands roll into heaped tablespoon sized balls, place on lined baking trays and flatten slightly with hands (kids love to do this bit) or the back of a fork.